hasindu2008/cornetto/docs/create.md

 done < boring_ctg.tmp > boringbits_cornetto4.bed
 ```

-You may use the script under `scripts/create_cornetto.sh`.
-On gadi you may launch `scripts/generate_base_panel.pbs.sh`
+You may use the script under `scripts/create-cornetto.sh`.

 For previous deprecated cornetto panels refer to [archived](archived.md).